Staff at Westerings Primary Academy believe that home learning (homework) is important for the following reasons:-

 The teacher will set, review and celebrate the achievements of home learning.

-The child to ensure that home learning is completed and returned each half-term/term for the home learning sharing afternoons.
+The child will ensure that home learning is completed each week.

-The parent/carer will ensure that homework is completed and where appropriate handed in.
+The parent/carer will ensure that homework is completed and where appropriate submitted online/handed in.

 Information on our Home Learning can be found in the letter below.

 Daily reading, which the government recommends all children should do, will form part of this homework, or could be in addition to it.
-Likewise, times tables practice (e.g. Times Tables Rockstars).
+Likewise, times tables practice (e.g. Times Tables Rockstars) or phonics for key year groups.